Sam Jones (basketball, born 1978)

-Sam Jones (born April 29, 1978) is an American-Dutch professional basketball coach and former player who is an assistant coach for the Colorado State Rams.
+Samuel Lee Jones (born April 29, 1978) is an American-Dutch professional basketball coach and former player who is an assistant coach for the Colorado State Rams.
 He was an assistant coach for the Cleveland Cavaliers of the National Basketball Association (NBA).

 During his playing career, Jones played in Europe for several clubs as well as for the Netherlands national basketball team.

 National team career

 Jones started the process of obtaining a Dutch passport in 2017.
 He played 25 caps for the Netherlands national basketball team; he made his debut on August 14, 2008, against Sweden.

 Coaching career

 After being an assistant for EiffelTowers Den Bosch (now Heroes Den Bosch) under Austrian coach Raoul Korner for three seasons, Jones became head coach of the club in 2013.
 In the 2014–15 season, he won his first DBL title with Den Bosch, after his team beat Donar Groningen 4–1 in the Finals.

 On September 27, 2016, Jones was hired by the Canton Charge to serve as an assistant coach.

 On August 21, 2019, Jones was named as a player development coordinator of the Cleveland Cavaliers.